 The Power of Inventory Management & B2B Integration

 So what’s the answer?
 For many manufacturers – especially small to mid-size companies that don’t have extensive capabilities in-house – partnering with third party logistic providers (3PLs) can be a lifeline for handling shipping, warehouse management, inventory management, packaging and freight forwarding.
 But not all 3PLs are created equal.
 Yes, 3PLs need to have access to an efficient transportation operation, capabilities around the globe, and an excellent track record of customer satisfaction.
 But most importantly, 3PLs should use inventory management software and B2B integration (B2Bi) technology for complete supply chain visibility that streamlines its logistics and customer service operations.

 A comprehensive B2Bi integration strategy is particularly critical for 3PLs when its customers a required to transition from a traditional replenishment model to a dropship program.
 For example, a 3PL that is required to fulfill a dropship program on behalf of its customer must provide timely inventory updates, private-branded packing slips and have their systems fully integrated with small parcel carrier tracking systems in order to meet strict compliance requirements from retailers and end consumers.
 Any little hiccup can result in penalties, delays, and loss of business.
-For 3PLs that have tightly integrated Warehouse Management Systems (WMS) and EDI solutions (such as SmartTurn), these orders can be fulfilled quickly and accurately.
+For 3PLs that have tightly integrated Warehouse Management Systems (WMS) and EDI solutions, these orders can be fulfilled quickly and accurately.

 The On-Demand Warehouse: WMS of the Future